 Kyle DeCoste is a PhD student in ethnomusicology from Nova Scotia, Canada.
-His research interests include African American music, intersectionality, queer theory, childhood, futurity, collaborative ethnography, Black feminist epistemologies, and popular culture.
 He holds a BA in music and arts administration from Bishop's University (2012) and an MA in musicology from Tulane University (2015).
+His research interests include African American music, intersectionality, queer theory, affect theory, childhood, futurity, collaborative ethnography, Black feminist theory, and popular culture.
+His dissertation explores the cultural politics of childhood in Black popular music in the United States.

-He is a recipient of the Maynard Klein Award from the Newcomb Department of Music (Tulane University, 2014), honorable mention for the Wong Tolbert Student Paper Prize from the Section for the Status of Women (Society for Ethnomusicology, 2014), and a Global South Fellowship (New Orleans Center for the Gulf South, 2017).
+He is a recipient of the David Sanjek Memorial Graduate Student Paper Prize (IASPM-US, 2019), the Maynard Klein Award (Tulane University, 2014), honorable mention for the Wong Tolbert Student Paper Prize (Society for Ethnomusicology, 2014), and a Global South Fellowship (New Orleans Center for the Gulf South, 2017).